Four tackles on his first series? Shaquem Griffin vows to start even faster next time

 But in some ways, Griffin’s greatest triumph is also to get the point where he is treated like just any other NFL player.

-That’s exactly what Carroll has been doing, making clear several times recently that for all the attention lavished on Griffin and the drama behind and the emotion engendered in his drafting by the Seahawks it was now time for him to just become a football player.
+That’s exactly what Carroll has been doing, making it clear several times recently that for all the attention lavished on Griffin and the emotion engendered in his drafting by the Seahawks, it was now time for him to just become a football player.

-And once Griffin got comfortable Thursday, Carroll said the Seahawks saw the things that from a strictly football standpoint where why they wanted to draft him in the first place.
+Once Griffin got comfortable Thursday, Carroll said the Seahawks saw the things that where why they wanted to draft him in the first place.

 “You see the speed that he has and his nature to be aggressive and run through and be an attacking player really showed up for a first time out,’’ Carroll said.
-“And he has a million things to learn so he’s just getting started.
+“And he has a million things to learn, so he’s just getting started.
 But, the fundamental part of it, that he can run and hit, showed.
 So it was exciting.’’

 Carroll twice also mentioned what Griffin showed on special teams — he didn’t have any tackles but was involved in a number of them and in the middle of the action a few times — which may have been a little foreshadowing.